FFL payment gateways 101: a complete guide

 Online firearms sales 101

 Despite public perception, internet sales of firearms are very regulated.
-If you’re a first-time FFL merchant looking to accept payments and sell online, you’ll need to obtain legal counsel from an attorney familiar with the purchase and shipping laws and regulations both at a federal level and for every state or territory to which you ship, particularly the Gun Control Act of 1968, which effectively prohibits the shipment of firearms across state lines to anyone except a licensed FFL dealer who can then complete the transaction.
+If you’re a first-time FFL merchant looking to accept payments and sell online, you’ll need to obtain legal counsel from an attorney familiar with the purchase and shipping laws and regulations both at a federal level and for every state or territory to which you ship, particularly the Gun Control Act of 1968.

 A few essential things to know about online FFL sales: